0xKla/ja2en-translator/README.md

 # JA→EN Real-Time Desktop Audio Translator

-This script captures desktop audio on Linux (PulseAudio or PipeWire) and translates Japanese speech to English in real time in the terminal.
+Captures desktop audio on Linux (PulseAudio or PipeWire) and translates Japanese speech to English in real time in the terminal.

 ## Features
 - Fully offline translation using Whisper/faster-whisper